-The fact that DDE and HCB were shown to be associated with both rapid growth and subsequent overweight - measured in different age windows in infancy- strengthens the confidence in our findings. he multi-pollutant adjusted model which, because of the moderate collinearity between POPs, is more prone to an overadjustment bias compared to the single pollutant models, did not substantially change effect estimates.
-Howeveranalyses using direct measurements of fat mass to assess these relationships, is an important consideration for future studies.
-Moreover, the exposure, dilution and elimination of lipophilic chemical exposures, may differ in rapid growers and overweight infants compared to infants with normal growth velocity and normal weights (4), thus Postnatal POP exposure may have confounded the associations observed.
+Major strengths of this study are the larger sample size compared to previous studies and the prospective design that reduces the risk of reverse causality.
+The fact that DDE and HCB were shown to be associated with both rapid growth and subsequent overweight - measured in different age windows in infancy- strengthens the confidence in our findings.
+Further, the multi-pollutant adjusted model which, because of the moderate collinearity between POPs, is more prone to an overadjustment bias compared to the single pollutant models, did not substantially change effect estimates.
+However our study has also some limitations.
+Weight and BMI are only indirect measures of total body fat as they may reflect both excesses in lean and fat mass, thus analyses using more direct measurements of fat mass and body fat distribution to assess these relationships, is an important consideration for future studies.
+Moreover, the exposure, dilution and elimination of lipophilic chemical exposures, may differ in rapid growers and overweight infants compared to infants with normal growth velocity and normal weights (4), thus postnatal POP exposure may have confounded the observed associations.
 However, we have shown previously in the Menorca cohort that postnatal POP concentrations measured at child serum at 4.5 years of age did not attenuate the associations between prenatal POP exposure and childhood overweight (12).
-Major strengths of this study are the larger sample size compared to previous studies and the prospective design that reduces the risk of reverse causality.
+We cannot also rule out the possibility that prenatal and/or postnatal exposure to other unmeasured chemicals correlated to POPs may have confounded the associations under study.

 This study suggests that prenatal exposure to persistent environmental chemicals such as DDE and HCB can influence rapid growth and overweight very early in life.
 Further studies are needed to confirm these findings in different settings and to evaluate their persistence at older ages.
 Obesity prevention may be particularly efficient if started in early life, and therefore, the potential capacity of early life environmental exposures to influence metabolic programming should be considered in future preventive strategies for childhood obesity.